PerfectlySoft/PerfectDocs/guide/cURL.md

 ```

-When it is necessary to execute the cURL request, and blocking the current thread until it completes, use the `.performFully` method:
+When it is necessary to execute the cURL request, and block the current thread until it completes, use the `.performFully` method:

 ``` swift
 var perf = curlObject.performFully()